 The impact of stigma

-The stigma of dementia is significant not only to those living with dementia but also their family (stigma by association).
+The stigma of dementia is significant not only to those living with dementia but also their families.
 Stigma also makes us all fear dementia more than any other disease.

 Below is how stigma impacts on those living with dementia: